-- maximise the separation of clean and quarry affected water runoff; - minimise discharges from the site by maximising the re-use and recycling of water onsite; - minimise discharges of quarry affected water by capturing runoff from the existing processing area and active extraction area in water management storages prior to re-use or infiltration and evaporation; and - minimise the potential for erosion and scour by implementing erosion and sediment control measures in accordance with Managing Urban Stormwater: Soils and Construction Volume 1 (Landcom 2004).
+- maximise the separation of clean and quarry affected water runoff - minimise discharges from the site by maximising the re-use and recycling of water onsite - minimise discharges of quarry affected water by capturing runoff from the existing processing area and active extraction area in water management storages prior to re-use or infiltration and evaporation - minimise the potential for erosion and scour by implementing erosion and sediment control measures in accordance with Managing Urban Stormwater: Soils and Construction Volume 1 (Landcom 2004).

 The quarry activities and water management controls in each catchment are described in Table 5.1.
 Controls in Stage 8 will be progressively relocated as the quarry advances.
+Sediment basin sizing is discussed in Section 7.2.7 and the required basin sizes in each of the substages (246-1,966 m) are provided in Table 7.7

-Catchment areas and the key water management infrastructure in the processing area are shown in Figure 5.5.
+Catchment areas and the key water management infrastructure in the processing area are shown in Figure 5.4.
 The Stage 7 extraction area has not been included in the description of the water management system as operations have ceased and the area will be rehabilitated as described in the Biodiversity and Rehabilitation Management Plan.